jbferet/prospect/paper/paper.md

                     EWT = 0.012, PROT = 0.001,  CBC = 0.009, N = 1.7)
 ```

-Figure \ref{fig:LOP} compares simulated LOP.
-Here, the differences between PROSPECT-D and PROSPECT-PRO
-are mainly driven by the difference set for the `N` structure parameter.

 ![Leaf optical properties simulated with PROSPECT-D and PROSPECT-PRO.
 Different values of N were defined to highlight differences in simulated leaf optics \label{fig:LOP}](compare_RT_PROSPECT_PRO_D.png){ width=85% }

 ## Simulation of a look up table with PROSPECT-D